Become a Certified Health Data Analyst (CHDA)

 Projected Growth (2018 – 2028) by Umbrella Career

-Do I Need a Medical Background to Be a Certified Health Data Analyst?
+Do I Need a Medical or Data Background to Be a Certified Health Data Analyst?

 While it never hurts to have medical training or experience when working in any area of medicine, being a CHDA doesn’t require a medical background.
-Instead, you need to have an education in math, statistics, computer science, healthcare administration, or similar.
+Your degree can be in any field, provided you also have the requisite healthcare data experience.

 Associate Degrees in Health Data Analysis